Projects and accounting

 Listing projects

-You can list all of the projects you’re a member of with:
+You can list all of the projects you’re a member of:

 [fe-open-01]$ gdk-project-list